acvirts23/Projects-Labs/README.md

 366: Database and Web Development:
   Used SQL for the first half of the course, used HTML/CSS, PHP, and JavaScript for the second half of the course.

-370: Computer Architecture (Labs lost on local machine at school):
+370: Computer Architecture (Labs located on local machine at school):
   Used assembly and C.

-415: Computer Network and Security (Labs lost on local software at school):
+415: Computer Network and Security (Labs located on local software at school):
   Used Python and Kali Linux for this class

 420: Software Engineering: